tummfm/chemtrain/docs/algorithms/force_matching.md

 Force matching is a bottom-up method to derive coarse-grained potentials
 $U_\theta$ from atomistic reference data.
-In a variation formulation, the approach learns a set of parameters $\theta$ by optimizing the error $\chi^2$ of predicted coarse forces
+In a variational formulation, the approach learns a set of parameters $\theta$ by optimizing the error $\chi^2$ of predicted coarse forces
 $\mathbf F_I^\theta(\mathbf R)$ on the coarse-grained sites
 $\mathbf R = M(\mathbf r)$ [^Noid2008]